danieltuzes/2D4/README.md

 ```

 ## Impressum, credits, authors and copyright
 This is a private fork of the work pgabor/sdddst.
 The source files imported from that repo may have different copyright, and most of those files start with a copyright section.
-All other modifications are under my copyright.
+All other modifications are under my copyright if applicable.